Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Related Work

 \subsection{Communication Scheduling}

-As model scale grows, communication incurs increasingly significant overhead, motivating extensive work on overlapping communication with computation~\cite{nanoflow-osdi25,domino-arxiv24,concerto-asplos25,centauri-asplos24,coconet-asplos22,overlap-decomposition-asplos23,tilelink-mlsys26,t3-asplos24,flux-arxiv24,tetriserve-asplos26,deepseek-v3-arxiv24}.
+As model scale grows, communication incurs increasingly significant overhead, motivating extensive work on overlapping communication with computation~\cite{nanoflow-osdi25,domino-arxiv24,concerto-asplos25,centauri-asplos24,coconet-asplos22,overlap-decomposition-asplos23,tilelink-mlsys26,tritondistributed-arxiv25,syncopate-osdi26,flux-arxiv24,tetriserve-asplos26,deepseek-v3-arxiv24,tokenweave-mlsys26,vllm-dbo-docs,megascale-nsdi24,megatron-tp-overlap}.
 Nanobatching is a key technique that removes data dependencies and enables overlap opportunities.
-In LLM serving, NanoFlow~\cite{nanoflow-osdi25} improves throughput via nanobatching with fine-grained kernel overlap.
+In LLM serving, NanoFlow~\cite{nanoflow-osdi25}, TokenWeave~\cite{tokenweave-mlsys26}, and vLLM Dual Batch Overlap~\cite{vllm-dbo-docs} improve throughput via nanobatching with fine-grained kernel overlap.
 For training, DeepSpeed Domino~\cite{domino-arxiv24} applies nanobatching to overlap tensor-parallel communication, while DeepSeek DualPipe~\cite{deepseek-v3-arxiv24} pipelines forward and backward nanobatches for communication overlap.
-Concerto~\cite{concerto-asplos25} optimizes communication scheduling from a compiler perspective, and adopts partial nanobatching when under data dependencies.
+Concerto~\cite{concerto-asplos25} optimizes communication scheduling from a compiler perspective and adopts partial nanobatching when data dependencies are present.
+Other hand-crafted kernels fuse communication into computation~\cite{flux-arxiv24,tilelink-mlsys26,tritondistributed-arxiv25,megatron-tp-overlap}, but are tightly tied to specific parallelism strategies and operators.
+For example, Megatron-LM supports tensor-parallel communication overlap~\cite{megatron-tp-overlap}, which relies on its native sequence parallelism~\cite{activation-recomputation-mlsys23}.
 From the energy perspective, these approaches reduce static energy by reducing time, but do not explicitly optimize energy in their design.
-Kareus reveals the energy impact of communication scheduling, and generalizes the nanobatching strategy to enable fine-grained SM allocation and launch-timing control, further minimizing static energy, while jointly reducing dynamic energy by optimizing GPU frequency.
+Kareus reveals the energy impact of communication scheduling and generalizes the nanobatching strategy to enable fine-grained SM allocation and launch-timing control, further minimizing static energy while jointly reducing dynamic energy by optimizing GPU frequency.